AvrilLopez/csci2020_assignment1/README.md

 Screenshots

-Tech/framework used and Built with
+Framework used / built with

 We used IntelliJ to layout, organize and code the program.
 And we used gradle to create an easier way to run it for anyone downloading it.

 Installation / How to use?

 If people like your project they’ll want to learn how they can use it.
 To do so include step by step guide to use your project.